Mathnerd314/stroscot/docs/Commentary/Compiler.rst

 Profiler
 ========

+Measure
 * time and memory usage.
 * throughput (calls/second)
-* A/B testing of multiple implementations of a function
+* A/B testing of multiple implementations
+for functions, expressions, programs, etc.

 Use statistical sampling and hardware performance counters to avoid overhead.